 - Knit fabric 1½”x4½” x 2 – OPTIONAL BINDING

 For our masks, we use non-woven, sew-in, lightweight interfacing.
 We prefer to use sew-in versus fusible interfacing in order to avoid any glue.

 A layer of interfacing does not guarantee filtration but adds another layer of protection while still allowing the mask to be breathable.
-This interfacing layer is optional and when making kids masks, we often skip this layer to make the mask as lightweight as possible.
-Cloth face masks are NOT replacements for N95.
+This interfacing layer is optional, but it helps improve protection.
+Cloth face masks are NOT replacements for N95 masks.